wp-plugins/wp-search-live/README.txt

 1. Default styling for the search

 == Changelog ==

+= 0.9 =
+* added some CSS classes wpls--empty and wpls--full to the custom target div to aid in custom theming
+* added logic to prevent searching on escape or arrow keys

 = 0.8 =
 * added "dropdown" option mode for use in small spaces